 OIE Reference Laboratories must provide evidence of scientific leadership and of the capability to fulfil the Terms of Reference: all applicants should preferably be the national reference laboratory; they should be able to receive samples from other countries for diagnostic testing; they should demonstrate the capability and willingness to organise rather than just participate in proficiency tests; they should be capable of providing confirmatory diagnostic services, reference materials, training, etc., internationally; and the designated expert should have a number of recent relevant publications in peer-reviewed journals.

-Applications should be submitted 45 days before the date scheduled for the meetings of the relevant Commission (Biological Standards Commission [7–10 February 2017 and 12–15 September 2017; the next deadlines are therefore 21 December 2016 and 26 July 2017] and Aquatic Animal Health Standards Commission [20‒24 February 2017; the next deadline is therefore 6 January 2017], for OIE Reference Laboratories for terrestrial and aquatic animal diseases, respectively).
+Applications should be submitted 45 days before the date scheduled for the meetings of the relevant Commission (Biological Standards Commission, 12–15 September 2017, and Aquatic Animal Health Standards Commission, 12‒19 September 2017; the next deadline is therefore 26 July 2017), for OIE Reference Laboratories for terrestrial and aquatic animal diseases, respectively).
 The 45-day period gives the OIE sufficient time to screen, translate into English when necessary, and process the dossiers for the Commission’s evaluation.
 Deadlines must be strictly observed to allow a full evaluation of the dossiers by the members of the Commission prior to its meeting.
 Applications received after the deadline will be examined in the next meeting of the Commission.

 Applications shall be submitted in accordance with Article 1 of the Internal Rules and should include the following information: